Spanish Armada: Elizabethan period

-Mary's death in 1558 led to her half-sister Elizabeth taking the throne.
-Unlike Mary, Elizabeth was firmly in the reformist camp and quickly re-implemented many of Edward's reforms.
-Philip, no longer co-monarch, deemed Elizabeth a heretic and illegitimate ruler of England.
-In the eyes of the Catholic Church, Henry had never officially divorced Catherine, making Elizabeth illegitimate.
+Mary died in 1558, succeeded by her half-sister as Elizabeth I, a Protestant.
+Elizabeth re-implemented Edward's reforms.
+Also, in the eyes of the Catholic Church, Henry had never officially divorced Catherine, making Elizabeth illegitimate.
+Philip therefore deemed Elizabeth a heretic and usurper.
 Philip supported plots to have Elizabeth overthrown in favour of her Catholic cousin and heir presumptive, Mary, Queen of Scots.
-These plans were thwarted when Elizabeth had Mary imprisoned in 1567.
-Mary was forced to abdicate the crown of Scotland in favour of her son James VI.
-The first documented suggestion of what was called the Enterprise of England was in the summer of 1583 when, flushed with pride of his victory in the Azores, Álvaro de Bazán, 1st Marquess of Santa Cruz addressed the suggestion to Philip II of taking advantage of it to attack England.
+These plans were thwarted in 1566–1567, when Mary was forced to abdicate the crown of Scotland in favour of her son James VI, and then was imprisoned by Elizabeth.